wisniewski94/llemonstack/docs/NOTES.md

 - [x] Create a setup script to generate random passwords and JWT secrets
 - [x] Update install instructions for deno

-- [ ] Create main.ts script to handle the CLI args and help text
+- [ ] Create cli.ts script to handle the CLI args and help text

 **Someday / low priority:**